abinit/abinit/doc/tutorial/gw2.md

 The last information is not printed in case of [[gwcalctyp]] lower than 10.

-Combining the quasi-particle energy at Gamma and the Fermi energy, gives the band width, 10.404 eV.
+Combining the quasiparticle energy at $\Gamma$ and the Fermi energy, gives the band width, 10.404 eV.
 Using converged parameters, the band width will be 10.54 eV (see Bruneval[2006]).
 This is in excellent agreement with the experimental value of 10.6 eV.